sodrooome/pure-datastructures/docs/index.md

 - You already activated virtual environment (**Recommended**)
 - Using root access (**Not Recommended**)
 - Or, using verbosity flag `--user`

+## Test

+Using unittest for test the data structures, for running all test :

+`python3 -m unittest tests`

+For running specific test (example you want test Stack) :

+`python3 -m unittest tests.test_stack`

 ## Ensuring version